Neved4/asprintf/README.md

-system implementations, that is backward-compatible with existing `libc` libraries, minimizes unexpected behavior, is thoroughly tested, focuses on correctness, is straightforward, sticks to [C99] and [POSIX][POSIX.1-2017] standards, and deepens my understanding of pointers and systems programming.
+system implementations, that is backward-compatible with existing `libc` libraries, minimizes unexpected behavior, is thoroughly tested, focuses on correctness, is straightforward, sticks to [C99] and [POSIX][POSIX.1-2017] standards, to review other implementations and deepen my understanding of pointers and systems programming.

 ## Getting Started